openSUSE/news-o-o/_posts/2011-04-30-opensuse-weekly-news-issue-173-is-out.markdown

           the system to be called GNU/Linux or something like this.
 Personally I don't think GNU Linux flies as a name, it should be catchy.

-But is Linux catchy?
+But is â€œLinuxâ€ catchy?
 The fact that few people have heard of it outside the rather
         specialised world of free software suggests not.
-Indeed, far more people have probably come across Ubuntu, which has taken on the role of the public face of GNU/Linux to a certain extent.
-That's good, in the sense that it has done valuable work promoting free software to the general public; but it's also unfortunate in that it has pushed the Linux name even further into the background. (...)
+Indeed, far more people have probably come across â€œUbuntuâ€, which has taken on the role of the public face of GNU/Linux to a certain extent.
+That's good, in the sense that it has done valuable work promoting free software to the general public; but it's also unfortunate in that it has pushed the â€œLinuxâ€ name even further into the background. (...)

-
+â€

+â€œ

         [Techrepublic/Vincent Danen: Introduction to SELinux: Don't let complexity scare you off](http://www.techrepublic.com/blog/opensource/introduction-to-selinux-dont-let-complexity-scare-you-off/2447)